Keeper vs Dashlane – which is the top competitor?

 Unfortunately, Dashlane has discontinued its desktop apps for Windows and Mac.
 This means that your options now are limited to either browser or mobile apps.
 It also means the removal of Dashlane’s emergency access feature.

 In brief, Keeper’s desktop apps get the nod when it comes to ease of use.
-And, on the flip side, Dashlane’s lack of desktop apps is a hit on functionality and likely security.
+On the flip side, Dashlane’s lack of desktop apps is a hit on functionality and likely security.

 Browser extensions